Bristol Mouse Control

 > Adjoining Properties:

-It is a sad and disturbing truth that mice from adjoining properties are hard to control quickly.
-The best you can hope for is that any mouse activity remains in the structure of the building and not your living space, without damaging wires.
+It's a sad and disturbing truth that rodents from adjoining properties are hard to eliminate quickly.
+The best you can hope for is that any mouse activity remains concealed inside the structure of the building and not your living space, without damaging wires.